 If you disagree with the school’s decision to retain your child, be prepared to advocate for them respectfully.
 Request a formal meeting with the principal and relevant staff members to discuss your concerns and present any supporting evidence or documentation.

 Understand your rights and the school’s appeal process.
 Consider seeking guidance from parent advocacy groups or educational consultants if needed.
-Remember, you are your child’s best advocate, and your active involvement can make a significant difference in their academic journey.

 By collaborating with the school, providing targeted support, addressing social and emotional needs, and advocating for your child, you can increase their chances of success and ensure they receive the resources and support they need to thrive.